JiangWZW/strokegen-user-docs/docs/en/index.md

 ![Image title](../img/StrokeGen.png){ align=left }
-</br>StrokeGen: a customized Blender build(1) developed by Wangziwei Jiang(2).
+</br>StrokeGen is a customized Blender build(1) developed by Wangziwei Jiang(2).
 { .annotate }

 1. Why not a plugin?
-Because the core algorithm requires deep integration with Blender's viewport and GPU modules, which is not possible with a python plugin.
+Because the algorithm requires deep integration inside Blender, which is not possible with a python plugin.
 2. Who is Wangziwei Jiang? ![](../img/avatar.png){: .off-glb .image-left } A graphics programmer and 3D artist who is passionate about NPR and has been working on this project for years.